luizbgomide/EclipsePhase2e-ptbr/src/11/08-saturn.md

 </div>

 Known colloquially as Phelan’s, this scum flotilla is a waystation between Saturnian civilization and the wilderness beyond; a constant, free-wheeling party where you’re just as likely to find yourself blasted out an airlock as you are chasing a high with some of the finest Fall refugees you’ll ever meet.
-While Phelan's is a fine place to pick up some of the greatest mind-altering substances you can ingest, its best export is Phelan’s Ma, hands-down the best whiskey in the galaxy unless you happen to have a bottle of 21-year-old PortWood Balvenie.
-Phelan's swarm cycles between Saturn's moons, making it an excellent place to score intel and make connections.
+While Phelan’s is a fine place to pick up some of the greatest mind-altering substances you can ingest, its best export is Phelan’s Ma, hands-down the best whiskey in the galaxy unless you happen to have a bottle of 21-year-old PortWood Balvenie.
+Phelan’s swarm cycles between Saturn’s moons, making it an excellent place to score intel and make connections.

 ### Profunda (Enceladus)